ktneely/blog9/content/blog/Verizon DBIR 2024.md

 title: Verizon DBIR 2024
 ---

-# 2024 Data Breach Investigations Report (DBIR)
-(Full doc attached at the end)
 The annual Verizon [Data Breach Investigation Report](https://www.verizon.com/business/resources/T611/reports/2024-dbir-data-breach-investigations-report.pdf) is out, and along with it an accounting of the #cybersecurity compromise and data breach happenings for the past year.
 As always, it's filled with data analysis and some trending commentary from the previous DBIR report.

-The following is a TL;DR summary generated using [fabric](https://github.com/danielmiessler/fabric) by Daniel Miessler.
+The following is a TL;DR summary generated using [[Fabric]] by Daniel Miessler as a kind of experiment in how quickly and accurately we can distill a long report into usable information by using  an #LLM and a good prompt.

 ## ONE-SENTENCE-SUMMARY:
 The 2024 DBIR reveals a significant rise in vulnerability exploitation and ransomware attacks, emphasizing the urgent need for enhanced cybersecurity measures.